Skip to content

 ParameterTypeDefaultDescription

-queue_sizeint500Maximum number of jobs waiting in the queue.
-Returns 429 when full.
+queue_sizeint500Maximum number of jobs waiting in the in-memory queue.
+The @app.get and @app.post shortcuts default this to 100 instead.

 Supported Media File Types